File formats for t-shirt printing

 File requirements for printing small orders

-PNG, PSD or AI file with transparent background (if ordering online PNG format is preferred)
+File Types: PNG, PSD or AI file with transparent background (if ordering online PNG format is preferred)

-Minimum of 150dpi
+Resolution: Minimum of 150dpi

+Size: Artwork sized to actual print dimensions (maximum print size 400x500mm).
 The maximum print size on most womens garments is 250x300mm so please scale all artwork smaller if printing onto womens garments & mens.

 Additional design tips for small T-shirt printing orders:

-Please avoid poor quality pixelated artwork, faded edges, drop shadows, glows and transparencies.
+Please avoid poor quality pixelated artworkfaded edgesdrop shadowsglows and transparencies.
 Any pixelation will come out worse when printed than it looks on screen.
 You’ll find our transparency guide here.

 Anything in the file will be printed so ensure that the background is clean of any stray pixels.